What we build

 DouZen builds "Enchanted Objects" with tightly integrated software and hardware technology.
 We are currently building the Hale Orb, a “post-smartphone device” for your family to easily enjoy shared pictures and video on your large screen TV.
-We will launch our crowdfunding campaign soon.
 Sign up to our news letter at haleorb.com and secure your discount now!

 ----------- DouZen is based in San Francisco, CA.

 Hale Orb is for anybody who wants a simpler way for the family to stay connected, through photos and videos.

 Building products that bring joy to the users

 Our mission is to create hardware / software products and services that are beautiful, useful, and fun.
 We believe there is a major problem in the smartphone-centric trend to distill everything down to countless single task apps trapped inside a m onolithic box.
 Controlling home appliances and content should b e simple, pleasant, and direct.
 That’s why we are building the Hale Orb.